PeterLuschny/Calendars.jl/README.md

     ConvertDate(date, A, B, show=false).

 It converts a date represented by the calendar 'A' to the representation of the date in the calendar 'B'.

 * The date is an integer triple (year, month, day).
 The parts of the date can be given as a triple or individually one after the other.

-    * 'A' and 'B' is one of "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".
+* 'A' and 'B' is one of the calendars "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".

-    Alternatively you can use the acronyms "CE", "AM", "AH", "AD", or "ID".
+Alternatively you can use the acronyms "CE", "AM", "AH", "AD", or "ID" explained in the table above.

-    They stand for 'Current Epoch' (denoting proleptic Gregorian dates), AM for 'Anno Mundi' to denote Hebrew dates, and AH for 'Anno Hegirae' for Islamic dates.

 * If the optional parameter 'show' is set to 'true', both dates are printed. 'show' is 'false' by default.

 For example:

     julia> ConvertDate((1756, 1, 27), "Gregorian", "Hebrew")

 or written alternatively

     julia> ConvertDate(1756, 1, 27, "CE", "AM")

 computes from the Gregorian date (1756, 1, 27) the Hebrew date (5516, 11, 25).
 If 'show' is 'true' the line

     "CE 1756-01-27 -> AM 5516-11-25"

 is printed.

 A second function returns a table of the dates of all supported calendars.